Local hidden variable values without optimization procedures: Introduction

 In a seminal paper \cite{B64}, John Bell proved that quantum correlations cannot be explained from deterministic and local hidden variable (LHV) models \cite{EPR35}.
 Since then, an increasing interest in the field has triggered a large progress of the theory, supported by experimental implementations and practical applications.
 A feasible generation and certification of quantum nonlocality permits to design quantum technological applications having practical advantage with respect to its classical counterpart.
 For instance, quantum nonlocality can be used as a resource to outperform classical communication in certain distributed computing tasks \cite{CB97}, and enhances the communication power in the context of information theory \cite{CLMW11}.
 Quantum nonlocality has also led to the emergence of device-independent protocols, in which the involved parties do not need to trust their measurement devices \cite{L13,S13}.
 Concrete practical applications include quantum key distribution \cite{BHK05,AGM06,ABGMPS07,MPA11,PMLA13,VV14,KW16}, random number generation \cite{C07,CK11,PAMLMMOHLMM10,CR12}, quantum cryptography \cite{MPA11,PMLA13,VV14,KW16}, and testing quantumness of clouds of quantum computers \cite{AL16,GS18,SKPK19}, among others.

 A fundamental open question in quantum nonlocality is the following: \emph{which Bell inequalities predict a quantum advantage with respect to LHV models?} Finding the answer to this question is crucial for the development of the practical applications shown above.
 For instance, a way to generate genuine random numbers \cite{HG17}, quantum cryptographic \cite{GRTZ02} and device independent \cite{B14} protocols rely on the nonlocal essence of Nature.
 In order to answer the aforementioned question, one needs to find both the LHV and quantum values.
-However, the problem of finding the LHV value of Bell inequalities is NP-hard, in the sense that the computational time required to find the LHV value increases faster than any polynomial function of the number of parties, measurement settings and outcomes.
+However, computing the LHV value of Bell inequalities is an NP-hard problem \cite{DBV17}.
 It is thus of fundamental relevance to search for a way to estimate the LHV value without involving any optimization procedure.
 In spite of a considerable effort made during the last decades -- see \cite{BCPSW14} and references therein -- the complete understanding of the boundary between LHV theories and quantum nonlocality remains open even in bipartite scenarios composed by a small number of measurement settings and outcomes \cite{RBG14}.

 In this work, we introduce a versatile tool that might shed some light to the above described problem.
 That is, we link the problem of finding the LHV value of bipartite Bell inequalities to the problem of finding matrices with maximal \emph{excess} \cite{S73,B77}.
 This one-to-one correspondence allows us to find the LHV value for infinitely many families of bipartite Bell inequalities in a wide range of scenarios.
 The observed connection plays an important role, specially when taking into account that identification of tight Bell inequalities relies on the study of LHV strategies.